Spymannn/ngx-image-cropper-upgraded/README.md

 And add this to your ts file:
 ```
-import { ImageCroppedEvent } from 'ngx-image-cropper';
+import { ImageCroppedEvent } from 'ngx-image-cropper-upgraded';

 export class YourComponent {
     imageChangedEvent: any = '';